By Darren DeYoung

 If you are in a shared building with multiple businesses, Direction Requests may seem high as Google is likely counting driving directions that are to other businesses at the same address.

-This section displays when and how often customers called your business through your business listing.
+This section displays when and how often customers called your business through your business profile.
 Specifically, this represents the number of clicks on the call button on your business profile.
 If the user copies the number and dials it manually or ends the call before it connects, you may see discrepancies between the number of Phone Calls on the Insights page and the number of actual calls your business received.
 If you want even better data on your phone calls, attach a UTM tag to your phone number while using call tracking software.
-This can only be done if you have a dedicated phone number for your GMB listing and can apply a UTM tag via call tracking software.
+This can only be done if you have a dedicated phone number for your Google Business Profile and can apply a UTM tag via call tracking software.

 Photo views are counted when an image appears in the local-pack or knowledge panel, or if a user clicks on the photos.